 Psychiatric Services and Medication Management

 CMHC psychiatrists provide psychiatric evaluation and recommend treatment.
-If medications are recommended, the psychiatrists can treat a student for up to four appointments, which usually occur throughout the remainder of the semester during which the student was evaluated.
+If medications are recommended, the psychiatrists can treat a student for 4-6 appointments, which usually occur throughout the remainder of the semester during which the student was evaluated.
 CMHC also offers off-campus referral assistance to students who require further psychiatric treatment.

-CMHC psychiatrists do not provide intramuscular (IM) or intravenous (IV) medications, Ketamine, Buprenorphine, opiate replacement, benzodiazepines, electroconvulsive therapy (ECT), transcranial magnetic stimulation (TMS), stimulants for ADHD without psychological testing within the past three years, or letters of support for emotional support animals (ESA).
+CMHC psychiatrists do not provide intramuscular (IM) or intravenous (IV) medications, Ketamine, Buprenorphine, opiate replacement, benzodiazepines, electroconvulsive therapy (ECT), transcranial magnetic stimulation (TMS), letters of support for emotional support animals (ESA) or stimulants for ADHD without psychological testing within the past three years that supports the diagnosis of ADHD.

 To meet with a CMHC psychiatrist, a student must either: